enif77/TclSharp/README.md

 Commands are list of words separated by a white space.
 The first word is used to find a command implementation, that will use remaining words as its arguments.
 How it will interpret or use them is up to the command itself.

+A command can be empty, so multiple command separators in a row are allowed.

 ### Words

 ...